Women's Memorial March

 The Women's Memorial March is an annual event held every February 14th to honor missing and murdered Indigenous women and girls (MMIWG) across Canada and the United States.
 The event also serves as a protest against class disparity, racism, inequality, and violence.

-Originating in 1992 in the Downtown Eastside following the murder of Cheryl Ann Joe, a local Indigenous woman, the event began as a small memorial and has since grown into an annual march recognizing all MMIWG.
+Originating in 1992 in the Downtown Eastside of Vancouver, Canada following the murder of Cheryl Ann Joe, a local Indigenous woman, the event began as a small memorial and has since grown into an annual march recognizing all MMIWG.
 In the Downtown East Side, the March commences at the intersection of Main and Hastings and proceeds through downtown, pausing at bars, strip clubs, alleys, and parking lots where women's bodies have been discovered.
 The name of each woman is read aloud along with the name(s) of direct family members (e.g., "daughter of..." or "mother of...") before the family and supporters pause to grieve.

 Significance

 Participants in the Women's Memorial March consider it a representation of survival and resilience, symbolizing the reclamation of dignity denied to many marginalized women in Canada.
 The movement also plays an important role in restoring public discourse in the media, challenging stereotypes and misrepresentations of Indigenous women in Vancouver's Downtown Eastside that have historically excused ignorance and discrimination by the police and public.

 Dara Culhane, Professor Emeritus of Anthropology at Simon Fraser University, emphasizes a quote from a flyer distributed at the Women's Memorial March in 2001 at the beginning of her essay Their Spirits Live Within Us: Aboriginal Women in Downtown Eastside Vancouver Emerging into Visibility,"WE ARE ABORIGINAL WOMEN.
 GIVERS OF LIFE.
 WE ARE MOTHERS, SISTERS, DAUGHTERS, AUNTIES AND GRANDMOTHERS.
 NOT JUST PROSTITUTES AND DRUG ADDICTS.
 NOT WELFARE CHEATS.
 WE STAND ON OUR MOTHER EARTH AND WE DEMAND RESPECT.
 WE ARE NOT THERE TO BE BEATEN, ABUSED, MURDERED, IGNORED."